mikekatz/iBeacon/README.md

 ## Development Reminders/notes
 * `notifyEntryStateOnDisplay` if YES, will scan "immediately" for region changes when the phone wakes, otherwise it will wait for the normal bluetooth scan cycle.
 * Notification events may not be immediate, [https://developer.apple.com/library/ios/documentation/userexperience/conceptual/LocationAwarenessPG/RegionMonitoring/RegionMonitoring.html#//apple_ref/doc/uid/TP40009497-CH9-SW11](https://developer.apple.com/library/ios/documentation/userexperience/conceptual/LocationAwarenessPG/RegionMonitoring/RegionMonitoring.html#//apple_ref/doc/uid/TP40009497-CH9-SW11)
+* Monitored regions are persisted across app launches, so no notificaiton is posted if starting inside a region.
+Either preserve UI state, or use a trick like  [KCSIBeacon](https://github.com/KinveyLabs/KCSIBeacon/) to restart the region monitoring.